 Rochelle possesses a U.S. Drug Enforcement Agency license that permits the use of controlled substances for designated research endeavours.
 Together, the couple strives to advance novel therapeutics and has been involved in multiple industry-sponsored research ventures prior to forming Tessellate.

-Mugglehead reached out to Rosen via phone call and he expressed that prior to becoming involved with Dustin and Rochelle at Tessellate he had been keeping tabs on the psychedelic industry for a long time.
+Mugglehead reached out to Rosen and he explained that prior to becoming involved with Dustin and Rochelle at Tessellate he had been keeping tabs on the psychedelic industry for a long time.
 Rosen believes that psychedelic therapies will enable a positive paradigm shift in mental health.

 Initially, Rosen had been observing some of the progress made by the Hines couple and thought that their work was innovative and exemplary.
 Eventually, he reached out to Dustin and Rochelle via LinkedIn and arranged to meet with them in Vegas.